-The top level of grounds here is called the crust, and you'll enjoy this aroma.
+The top level of the bloom here is called the crust, and you'll enjoy this aroma.
 And yes, you are testing the nose of the coffee.
-Using the description on our bag label, see if you can identify the distinct aromas; various combinations of flowers, berries, nuts, and chocolate are the most common.
+Using the descriptors on our bag label, see if you can identify the distinct aromas; various combinations of flowers, berries, nuts, and chocolate are the most common.
 Remember the nose and then see if you can identify the same tastes in the coffee once you begin to drink it.
 Among other things, this will help you to decide what to pair this particular coffee with.
 Cheese?
 Fruits?
 Pastry-based desserts?
 Tarty vegetables?
 Cream-based pastas?
 Mid-winter stews?
 You get the point....

 Finally, start to enjoy the cup.
-Coffee should not be drunk above 165 F because at that level your taste buds are too busy trying to fend off what they identify as a potential injury to be able to report any flavors to your brain.
+Coffee should not be drunk above 165 F - 74C because at that level your taste buds are too busy trying to fend off what they identify as a potential injury to be able to report any flavors to your brain.
 Pay particular attention to how the flavors change as the temperature drops.
 This is one of the many advantages that coffee has over wine.
 Red wines are rarely if ever served at anything other than room temperature, which means that all flavor-producing agents have to be present at this temperature or otherwise be wasted.
 Conversely, chilling white wines reduces, not enhances, their flavor range, as can easily be tested by drinking it non-chilled.
-Coffee, on the other hand, tastes noticeably different at 105 F than at 150 F, and we believe that you will find yourself thoroughly enjoying both. **
+Coffee, on the other hand, tastes noticeably different at 105 F than at 150 F, and we believe that you will find yourself thoroughly enjoying both.